Jamie Young: Club career

 Young left Aldershot in June 2013 after the club were relegated from the Football League and placed in administration.
 He played one game for Basingstoke Town in September as cover for their regular goalkeeper before joining fellow Conference South side Whitehawk the following month.
 After making only one appearance he moved, this time joining Hayes & Yeading United.
 After making 10 appearances for Hayes & Yeading during its 2013–14 Conference South campaign, Young was released by manager Phil Babb following an on-field altercation with a teammate in a 2–0 defeat to Bath City.

 On 10 May 2014, it was reported that Young would return to his hometown to join A-League defending champion Brisbane Roar for the 2014–15 season.
 Young struggled to adjust to the A-League with fans and even teammate Shane Stefanutto laying the blame on Young for the Roar's less than impressive start to the season.
 Young kept his first clean sheet in a 4–0 thrashing of the Newcastle Jets, courtesy of an Henrique hat-trick.
 Due to Michael Theo's wrist injury, sustained in pre-season training, Young played as the first choice goalkeeper for the majority of the season, even in the Elimination Final clash against Adelaide United in which Brisbane lost 2–1.
 Young played 24 matches for the Roar in the 2014–15 season, keeping five clean-sheets, as well as one clean-sheet in the ACL in Roar's 1–0 win against Urawa Reds.

-On 30 April, Young won the golden glove award for best goalkeeper in the A-League at the Dolan Warren Awards.
+After 7 seasons at Brisbane Roar, Young moved to Western United ahead of the 2021–22 season.
+Young spent two seasons at Western United, before departing at the conclusion of his initial two year contract at the conclusion of the 2022–23 season.

+Young joined cross-town rivals Melbourne City after leaving Western United.

 International career

-Although born in Australia, Young has elected to play for England internationally, having been capped for the U20 team to date.
+Although born in Australia, Young played for the England national under-20 football team internationally.